engeir/hack-md-notes/volcano-papers.md

 - Two more recent simulations with coupled atmosphere-ocean models calculated a decade of severe cooling of up to $-10\,\mathrm{K}$ (global mean) for a Toba simulation comparable to 100 times Pinatubo.
-- _For estimating climatic consequences of large volcanic eruptions, the stratospheric sulphur (S) emission of the erupting magma is of central importance._ (Estimates vary with more than one order of magnitude.)
+- _For estimating the climatic consequences of large volcanic eruptions, the stratospheric sulphur (S) emission of the erupting magma is of central importance._
+  (Estimates vary with more than one order of magnitude.)
 - Immediately after the eruption:
   1. SO~2~ is oxidized into condensable H~2~SO~4~ vapour (SO~2~ oxidation is delayed
      when compared with the evolution after the much weaker 1991 Pinatubo eruption due